Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 • It can weaken the skin barrier

-• It can increase irritation
+• It can increase irritation in some people

 Benefits and Risks of Cold Water

-Cold water is most useful after shaving.
+Cold water is often most useful after shaving.

-• Helps reduce the appearance of pores
+• May temporarily reduce the appearance of pores

-• Soothes the skin
+• Can help soothe the skin

 The Correct Shaving Routine